-The VP for Finance and Administration and the president ensure that budget planning is tied to the mission, goals and ISMP of the College.
+The VP for Finance and Administration and the President ensure that budget planning is tied to the mission, goals and ISMP of the College.
 The budget supports departmental needs, which in turn allows the departments to run programs and services to support our students.
 Institutional plans are clearly linked from the departmental to the institutional level with short and long range budget projections through assessment process.
 The five-year strategic resource plan can be found in the College's website under Public Reports.
-Individuals involved in institutional planning receive accurate and regular information about sources of funding and available funds, including the annual budget and its fiscal commitments.354
+Individuals involved in institutional planning receive accurate and regular information about sources of funding and available funds, including the annual budget and its fiscal commitments.252

-GCC's entire fiscal year budget is approved by the Board of Trustees.
-Local appropriations are allocated by the Legislature and the Governor of Guam.
+All of GCC's budget is approved by the Board of Trustees.
+Local appropriations are approved by the Legislature and the Governor of Guam.
 Non-appropriated funds and federal grants are maintained in the Business Office.
 Annual budgetary reports and previously approved budget requests are published on the College's website under public reports, budget requests.
-Allocations of financial resources can also be viewed in the Financial Information section of the web site.355
+Allocations of financial resources can also be viewed in the Financial Information.253